-- Seek medical attention from their primary care provider. - Stay at home when sick and avoid close contact with others to the extent possible.
+- Seek medical attention from their primary care provider. - Stay home when sick and avoid close contact with others to the extent possible.

-6 | P a g e Created on: July 6, 2021 Last Edited: May 9, 2022
+6 | P a g e Created: July 2021 Last Edited: Not applicable

-- Not return to class or clinical/practicum work until advised to do so by a health care professional or for the duration of the illness and 24-hours after symptoms abate; and - o Notify your instructors, supervisor, and family as necessary. - Avoid travelling to limit the spread of a communicable disease unless otherwise deemed appropriate by a health care professional. - Use antibiotics and antivirals appropriately and exactly as prescribed. - Maintain awareness of the situation and the progression and nature of the communicable disease by monitoring reliable media outlets.
+- Not return to class or clinical/practicum work until advised to do so by a health care professional or for the duration of the illness and 24-hours after symptoms abate; and - Notify their instructors, supervisor, and family as necessary. - Avoid traveling to limit the spread of a communicable disease unless otherwise deemed appropriate by a health care professional. - Use antibiotics and antivirals appropriately and exactly as prescribed. - Maintain awareness of the communicable disease situation, the progression and the nature of the communicable disease by monitoring reliable media outlets.